How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Namehero - main page for hosting: how to start a blog.

 It’s recommended for approximately 50,000 monthly visitors.
-While this may seem much, in some cases some blogs just take off quickly.
-And if you have two blogs with 50,000 monthly visitors add up fairly quickly.
+While this may seem much, in some cases, some blogs take off quickly.
+And if you have two blogs, 50,000 monthly visitors add up fairly quickly.

-So, it’s a smart investment to go with a slightly bigger package.
+It’s a smart investment to go with a slightly bigger package.
+Before you start a blog with self-hosting, consider your long-term plans.

-If your package is for 2 years or more, you can get a free domain from NameHero.
-This makes it so much easier to set up a self-hosted site, as well as more cost-effective for you!
-Otherwise, you will need to purchase it.
+If your Turbo package is for 2 years or more, you can get a free domain from NameHero.
+This makes it easy to set up your website, and it’s cost-effective as well.
+With other packages, you will need to purchase your domain.

 Remember that long list of blog names and domain names you created?
 Now is the time to whittle it down to one.
 Take the name that you like the best and go with it.

-Once you have chosen your domain name, it’s time to purchase your plan.
+Once you have chosen your domain name, the next step in starting a blog is purchasing your hosting plan.

 You will notice there’s also a malware-scanning option.
-It’s a nice-to-have, but something you can add later.
+It’s helpful, but something you can add later as your blog grows.

 Next, you’ll get an email to verify your domain.